briantoe/Digital-Logic-Semester-Project/README.md

 line and marks that location in the instruction list.
 References are used for jump calls and function calls.

+The label `MAIN` is required to denote the starting point of the program.

 Additionally, if a number is placed following the colon of a label declaration, then the label will represent that number rather than the program counter.